Topologically semisimple and topologically perfect topological rings: Introduction

 ``Only if'': assuming that $M^{(\omega)}$ is a coperfect right $\R$\+module, we have to show that the cyclic right $\R$\+module $\R/\I$ is coperfect for every open right ideal $\I\subset\R$.
 Indeed, by the definition of the finite topology, there exists a finite set of elements $m_1$,~\dots, $m_n\in M$ such that $\I$ contains the intersection of the annihilators of the elements~$m_j$ in~$\R$.
 Let $m=(m_1,\dotsc,m_n,0,0,\dotsc)\in M^n\subset M^{(\omega)}$ be the related element.
 Then the cyclic right $\R$\+module $\R/\I$ is a quotient module of the cyclic right $\R$\+module $m\R\subset M^{(\omega)}$.
 It remains to recall that the class of all coperfect right $\R$\+modules is closed under the passages to submodules and quotients. \end{proof}

-Let $\R$ be a complete, separate topological ring with a right linear topology.
-Will say that $\R$ is \emph{topologically right coperfect} if all discrete right $\R$\+modules are coperfect.
+Let $\R$ be a complete, separated topological ring with a right linear topology.
+We say that $\R$ is \emph{topologically right coperfect} if all discrete right $\R$\+modules are coperfect.
 We will see below in Section~\ref{topologically-perfect-secn} that all topologically left perfect rings (in the sense of Section~\ref{perfect-decompositions-secn}) are topologically right coperfect.

 The proof of Theorem~\ref{countably-generated-endocoperfect-theorem} is based on the following theorem, which is the key technical result of this section.

 \begin{thm} Let\/ $\R$ be a complete, separated topological ring with a \emph{countable} base of neighborhoods of zero consisting of open right ideals.
 Assume that the topological ring\/ $\R$ is topologically right coperfect.
 Then\/ $\R$ is topologically left perfect. \end{thm}